What is xeroderma pigmentosum?

 Xeroderma pigmentosum (XP) is a hereditary condition characterized by extreme sun sensitivity, leading to a very high risk of skin cancer.
 Eye problems are also common.
 Neurologic problems—including learning disabilities, progressive hearing loss, progressive neuromuscular degeneration, loss of some reflexes, and occasionally, tumors in the central nervous system—occur in some people with XP.

-People with XP also have eye problems, especially with the eyelids.
+People with XP also have eye problems, especially with their eyelids.
 Like their skin, their eyes are also very sensitive to light, which gives them a slightly increased risk of cancer of the eye.
 Cancers of the lips, mouth, and the tip of the tongue have also been reported.
 In addition, people with XP may have neurological complications, including developmental disabilities, mental handicap, and high-frequency hearing loss that leads to deafness.

 What causes XP?